Zardian18/Zardian18/README.md

 - 👋 Hi, I’m @Zardian18
-- 👀 I’m interested in game development and android app development
+- 👀 I’m interested in game development and 3D modeling
-- 🌱 I’m currently learning  game development and android app development
+- 🌱 I’m currently working at Alfaleus Technology as a Unity Developer.
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me : https://portfolio-zardian18.vercel.app/index.html

 <!---
 Zardian18/Zardian18 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.